 Among the celebrities Rockefeller entertained at his home on Petit Jean Mountain were big names like Bob Hope, ventriloquist Edgar Bergen and his dummy sidekick Charlie McCarthy, Henry Kissinger, the king and queen of Sweden, future presidents Ronald Reagan and Bill Clinton, and the Shah of Iran.
 Clinton used to lodge on the mountain with the governor’s late son, former Lt.
 Gov. Win Paul Rockefeller.

 Rockefeller’s legacy lives on in the Winthrop Rockefeller Institute, which was established by the University of Arkansas System with a grant from the Winthrop Rockefeller Charitable Trust.
 Originally part of Rockefeller’s homestead and model cattle farm, it offers a variety of workshops, seminars, public lectures, conferences and special events.
+There is also a gift shop and museum on the grounds of the Institute.

 Historic downtown Morrilton is rich with history, and a fine example of this is the Rialto Theatre, which opened in 1911.
 Today it still is home to theater performances, concerts, gallery displays and events as well as movies.